 The fastest post-war growth occurred in ‘hydro towns’ – towns developed especially for the construction of dams and hydroelectric power stations.
 These were Kurow in the 1920s and Ōtemātātā in the 1950s and 1960s, both on the Waitaki River, and Roxburgh on the Clutha in the 1950s.
 Cromwell was a long-established town, but grew rapidly in the 1980s as the base for the Clyde dam project, which flooded part of the town.

-The boom towns of the 1990s and 2000s have been the tourist and holiday centres of Queenstown, Arrowtown and Wānaka.
+The boom towns since the 1990s have been the tourist and holiday centres of Queenstown, Arrowtown and Wānaka.

 In 1966 it was remarked that ‘in relation to the population of the hinterland a further concentration of population in the Dunedin region seems unlikely’ 1.

-Dunedin’s urban population in 2006 was 111,000, the same as in 1976.
-The reason the city’s population has not fallen is because of its university and medical school – institutions that are funded from a national, not a regional or city, budget.
+Dunedin’s urban population in 2013 was 112,000, the same as in 1976.
+The city’s population had not fallen thanks to its university and medical school – institutions that are funded from a national, not a regional or city, budget.

-In 2006 agriculture, forestry and fishing were major employers in the Waitaki, Central Otago and Clutha districts.
-They accounted for nearly a quarter of the labour force in Waitaki and Central Otago, and nearly a third in Clutha, compared with a national figure of under 7%.
+In 2013 agriculture, forestry and fishing were major employers in the Central Otago and Clutha districts.
+They accounted for a third of the labour force in these regions, and 15% in Waitaki, compared with a national figure of 5.7%.

-Almost 20% of the Queenstown Lakes labour force worked in the hospitality industry in 2006, compared with 5.6% nationally; 15% in building and construction, twice the national average; and 5% in arts and recreation, compared with 1.6% nationally.
+Almost 30% of the Queenstown Lakes labour force worked in the hospitality industry in 2013, compared with 6.9% nationally, and 6.4% in arts and recreation, compared with 1.9% nationally.

-In Dunedin, dominated by the university with its medical school, the education and health sectors accounted for 22% of the labour force, compared with 15% nationally.
+In Dunedin, dominated by the university with its medical school, the education and health sectors accounted for almost 30% of the labour force, compared with 20% nationally.